petrarca95/Notes/topics/Udemy/The Ultimate MySQL Botcamp/Sec1_2_Intro_Installation.md

 <br>

 ![](assets/markdown-img-paste-20191222205144932.png)
-- no, if we leave a field of an entry empty, it will be defaulted to the default value but of we do not explicitly include not null, there is nothing stopping SQL from inserting NULL with the following statement
+- no, if we leave a field of an entry empty, it will be defaulted to the default value but if we do not explicitly include not null, there is nothing stopping SQL from inserting NULL with the following statement

 ```SQL
 INSERT into table(name, age) VALUES('miguel',NULL);